HaxeFoundation/nekovm.org/www/pages/index.md

 If you need to add a scripting language to your application, Neko provides the best tradeoff between simplicity, extensibility, and speed.

-Neko is also a good way for language designers to focus on design and reuse a fast and well-designed runtime, as well as existing libraries for accessing filesystem, network, databases, xml...
+Neko is also a good way for language designers to focus on design and reuse a fast and well-designed runtime, as well as existing libraries for accessing filesystem, network, databases, XML...

 See <a href="/specs">Neko Specifications...</a>